 - Understanding of the World

 The children learn songs and rhymes, and listen to well-known stories, translated into French.
-They play circle games and participate in story making as a way of enabling young learners to memorise the language patterns of an additional language, as well as taking an active part in lessons, and achieving success very quickly.
+They play circle games, and participate in story making and role play as a way of enabling young learners to memorise the language patterns of an additional language, as well as taking an active part in lessons, and achieving success very quickly.

 It is also important to us that children see that languages exist beyond the classroom.
 We try to include any languages spoken by our pupils and parents as well as celebrating International Day on a different theme every year to develop global awareness.